 Landscape installation and management forms the focus of this program.
 Students will learn the latest methods, materials and techniques in the landscape industry.
 Those seeking careers in landscape technology are entering a challenging career field that requires knowledge of plant material, turfgrass, landscape and irrigation design, soils, pest control and landscape construction.
 A professional in the field has the opportunity to be involved in working with people as well as plants as the manager must direct and supervise employees, deal with clients and suppliers, and may become involved in professional organizations.
-Students entering landscape industry, those already employed but seeking to upgrade their skills, and those wishing to transfer to Cal Poly or other four-year degree programs will benefit from the curriculum.
+Students entering the landscape industry, those already employed but seeking to upgrade their skills, and those wishing to transfer to Cal Poly or other four-year degree programs will benefit from the curriculum.
 Graduates are employed by landscape contractors, public agencies or may be self-employed.

-- Understand the principles of plant structure function and plant growth. - Identify 175 trees, shrubs, annuals, perennials and turf grass species commonly used in Southern California landscapes.

-- Using standard industry practices, develop guidelines and demonstrate the ability to perform proper fertilizing, pruning, mulch application and irrigation of Southern California landscapes. - Understand the elements of water management of a large landscape site. - Identify common biotic and abiotic problems common to Southern California landscapes and list appropriate control measures. - Gain practical experience working in the landscape industry.
+- · Understand the principles of plant structure function and plant growth. - Identify 175 trees, shrubs, annuals, perennials and turf grass species commonly used in Southern California landscapes. - · Using standard industry practices, develop guidelines and demonstrate the ability to perform proper fertilizing, pruning, mulch application and irrigation of Southern California landscapes. - Understand the elements of water management of a large landscape site. - · Identify common biotic and abiotic problems common to Southern California landscapes and list appropriate control measures. - · Gain practical experience working in the landscape industry.

-ASSOCIATE Associate in Science Degree nequirements.

-Course Title Jnits
+Title Units

-OH 120 Fundamentals of Ornamental
+Fundamentals of Ornamental

 Horticulture 3

-OH 130 Plant Pest Control 3
+Plant Pest Control 3

-OH 140 Soils 3
+Soils 3

-OH 170 Plant Materials: Trees and Shrubs 3
+Plant Materials: Trees and Shrubs 3

-OH 180 Plant Materials: Annuals and
+Plant Materials: Annuals and

 Perennials 3

-OH 235 Principles of Landscape Irrigation 1 4
+Principles of Landscape Irrigation n 4

-OH 250 Landscape Water Management 2
+Landscape Water Management 2

-OH 290 Cooperative Work Experience
+Cooperative Work Experience

 Education 3

 24

-Calaakaa a af tha fallandan.
+Fundamentals of Ornamental Horticulture Plant Pest Control Soils Plant Materials: Trees and Shrubs Plant Materials: Annuals and Perennials Principles of Landscape Irrigation Landscape Water Management Cooperative Work Experience

 BUS 110 Introduction to Business 3

 BUS 111 Entrepreneurship: Starting and

 Developing a Business 3

-BUS 125 Business Law: Legal Environme nt of
+BUS 125 Business Law: Legal Environmen it of

 Business 3

-3
+- 3